Distributed Representations of Signed Networks: Experiments

 Here $\mathbf{f}_{ij}$ is the feature vector of edge $e_{ij}$ and $\femb{i}$ is the embedding of node $v_i$.
 Except for the method of concatenation (which has a feature vector dimension of $80$) other methods use $40$-dimensional vectors.
-We use the micro-F1 scores to evaluate our method.
+Since the datasets are typically imbalanced we use the macro-F1 scores to evaluate our method.
 We repeat this process five times and report the average results (see Table~\ref{tab:edge}).
 Some key observations from this table are as follows: \begin{enumerate}[leftmargin=0cm,itemindent=0.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,nosep] \item \seine{}, not surprisingly, outperforms node2vec across all datasets.
-For datasets that contain relatively fewer negative edges (e.g., 14\% for Epinions and 22\% for Slashdot), the improvements are modest (around 7\%).
-For Wiki the gains are moderate (around $12\%$) where $25\%$ of edges are negative.
-For ADJNet and SCOTUS where the sign distribution is less skewed, \seine{} outperforms node2vec by a huge margin ($19\%$ for ADJNet and $39\%$ for SCOTUS). \item \seine{} demonstrates a consistent advantage over \sine{} and SNE, with gains ranging from 6--12$\%$ (for the social network datasets) to 17--36$\%$ (for ADJNet and SCOTUS). \item \seine{} also outperforms \seine{}-NS in almost all scenarios demonstrating the effectiveness of targeted node sampling over negative sampling. \item Performance measures (across all scores and across all algorithms) are comparatively better for Epinions over other datasets because almost 83\% of the nodes in Epinions satisfy the structural balance condition~\cite{signbal}.
-As a result in Epinions edge label prediction is comparatively easier than in other datasets. \item The feature scoring method has a noticeable impact w.r.t. different datasets.
-The avg. and concat. methods subsidize differences whereas the hadamard, $\mathcal{L}$-1 and $\mathcal{L}$-2 methods promote differences.
+For datasets that contain relatively fewer negative edges (e.g., $14\%$ for Epinions and $22\%$ for Slashdot), the improvements are modest (around $34$--$40\%$).
+For ADJNet and SCOTUS where the sign distribution is less skewed, \seine{} outperforms node2vec by a huge margin ($64\%$ for ADJNet and $63\%$ for SCOTUS).
+Also for Wiki the gains are huge (around $66\%$) where $25\%$ of edges are negative. \item \seine{} demonstrates a consistent advantage over \sine{} and SNE, with gains ranging from 64--75$\%$ (for the social network datasets) to 82--115$\%$ (for ADJNet and SCOTUS). \item \seine{} also outperforms \seine{}-NS in almost all scenarios demonstrating the effectiveness of targeted node sampling over negative sampling. \item Performance measures (across all scores and across all algorithms) are comparatively better for Epinions over other datasets because almost $83\%$ of the nodes in Epinions satisfy the structural balance condition~\cite{signbal}.
+As a result edge label prediction is comparatively easier than in other datasets. \item The feature scoring method has a noticeable impact w.r.t. different datasets.
+The Average and Concatenation methods subsidize differences whereas the Hadamard, $\mathcal{L}$-$1$ and $\mathcal{L}$-$2$ methods promote differences.
 To understand why this makes a difference, consider networks like ADJNet and SCOTUS where connected components denote strong polarities (e.g., denoting synonyms or justice leanings, respectively).
 In such networks, the Hadamard, $\mathcal{L}$-$1$ and $\mathcal{L}$-$2$ methods provide more discriminatory features.
 However, Epinions and Slashdot are relatively large datasets with diversified communities and so all these methods perform nearly comparably. \end{enumerate}